 If you have any questions about Careers education at Lift Ryde, please contact: mwalsh@liftryde.org

-In addition Island Futures who manage the careers advisory service on the Island, are able to speak to young people directly to offer advice and guidance.
+Island Futures, who manage the careers advisory service on the Island, are able to speak to young people directly to offer advice and guidance.

 Telephone for an appointment: 01983 823888 or email: island.futures@iow.gov.uk